szfeup/cse185-spring18-week6/CSE185_Week6_PartII_take2.md

 This will output candidate peptide sequences ranked by score.

-**What is the op scoring sequence?
+**What is the top scoring sequence?
 How close is it to your guess?
 Note: neither answer is probably completely correct!**

 ## 11. Compare to the optimal spectrum.